Doing Inclusive Education

 Other UDL Links:

-- Dr. Burgstahler of the University of Washington explains UDI and provides links to other resources in her “Do It” series.
+- Dr. Burgstahler of the University of Washington explains UDL and provides links to other resources in her “Do It” series.

 - CAST: Transforming Education Through Universal Design for Learning